maximejf42/davegrohl/README.md

 ## Why ~~Distributed~~?
 Distributed mode in V2 stopped working an OS or two ago.
 I sadly haven't had the time to look into it, although it's probably something simple.

 Also while distributed mode was cool, it was not built to scale massively.
-This is partly due to it's being tied to Mac OS X.  Who the hell wants to virtualize a thousand instances of OS X anyways?
+This is partly due to it's being tied to macOS.
+Who the hell wants to virtualize a thousand instances of macOS anyways?
 Real scale means linux.
 If DaveGrohl is destined to live on, it should be stripped of it's Cocoa and start embracing platform independence.

 Not Windows of course...
 Fuck Windows.